 Town Square

 Pripyat. Припять in Russian.
-This was once called the 'City of Roses' and was quite a desirable place to live, housing many of the Chernobyl workers and their families.
+This was once called the 'City of Roses' and was quite a desirable place to live, housing many of the Chernobyl workers and their families in middle class comfort.
 Now it could be called the 'City of Trees' as the forest has begun to reclaim the places where it was once cut down.
-Lying just a few km from Chernobyl, the entire 50,000 population was evacuated some days after the explosion.
+Lying just a few kilometres from Chernobyl, the entire 50,000 population was evacuated some days after the explosion.
 In keeping with Soviet censorship at that time, the residents believed they were being bussed to an outside location for only a few days and thence they could return home.
 Will it ever be decontaminated?
 Well, yes and no. The natural decay of the isotope Plutonium 239 has a half life of 24,100 years meaning it could all disappear in just over 48,000 years.

 Hotel California